Diabetic Foot Care in Richmond VA.

 If you notice discoloration in your skin, swelling, or other signs of an infection, schedule an appointment without delay to prevent a worsening of your condition.

-During your initial consultation, the New Age Foot & Ankle Surgery team reviews your medical history and discusses the treatments you’re on to control your diabetes.
+During your initial consultation, our team reviews your medical history and discusses the treatments you're on to control your diabetes.
 They also physically examine your feet to identify any issues that need treatment.

 If you have blisters or ulcers that need treatment, the team cleans the area and creates a treatment plan to help you heal.